If you didn’t get your flu shot this year, get it now!

 6. Oats

-Oats are known as energy foods as they are high in fiber, particularly beta-glucan, which can lower cholesterol levels and support heart health.
+Oats are energy foods as they are high in fiber, particularly beta-glucan, which can lower cholesterol levels and support heart health.
 Oats are also rich in vitamins and minerals like iron, magnesium, and zinc, which help your immunity and metabolism.
-The most popular food containing oats is oatmeal, so enjoy a hot bowl of this nutriment during breakfast.
+Oatmeal is one of the most popular foods that contain these nutrients.
+One person said she likes oatmeal for breakfast but adds additional nutrients that will help boost her immune system even more.
+She adds milk, turmeric, black pepper, cumin, chia seeds, blueberries, strawberries, and nuts*.
+Now that’s one healthy meal!

 7. Nuts and Seeds